 • Deconstruction of the existing structure and start of new bridge construction

-The new bridge will be designed in a way that simultaneously allows active mobility, public transportation and personal vehicles.
+The new bridge will be designed in a way that allows for active transportation, public transit and personal vehicles.

-The following requirements reflect some of the input received in the first round of consultation.
+The following requirements reflect some of the input received in the first round of consultations.

-1. Two lanes for vehicle traffic (one in each direction) that could later be adapted for a tram or light rail system.
+1. Two lanes for vehicle traffic (one in each direction) that could later be adapted for a high-capacity transit system.

 3. All lanes will have a solid surface to protect the bridge from the elements, de-icing products and dirt.
 This will allow for a longer-lasting structure.